capitalone/rubicon-ml/docs/source/faqs.rst

 Why the name Rubicon?
 =====================

-The name rubicon comes from a historical context; it's a reference to Caeser crossing the rubicon, which nowadays is synonymous with "passing the point of no return".
+The name Rubicon comes from a historical context; it's a reference to Caeser crossing the Rubicon, which nowadays is synonymous with "passing the point of no return".
 We chose the name to signify that by using Rubicon, you're making the decision to provide a repeatable and auditable model development process and there's no going back on that commitment!